mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   - Linyu and Ramne's jundwoman, Ginnu, become closer
   - Setre takes the antidote back to the Great Pavilion to heal the slaves who still follow Setre
 - Armed with listeners, they surround the Great Pavilion
-  - Kip hears strange signals from Holragi on the radio
+  - Kip hears strange signals from Holrag on the radio

 Setting: